• Skip to main content

 In this post we discuss if trigger points are fact or fiction, and what relevance they have to the goal of reducing muscle pain.

 We’ve probably all experienced this at one time or another.
-The feeling that the source of all the tension in a particular muscle is coming from a precise spot.
+The feeling that the source of all the tension in a muscle is coming from a precise location.

 This can develop following a particularly difficult workout, or it might slowly build if you’re sitting in one position for a long period of time.